-EN55022 Class B - 'Limits and methods of measurement of radio interference characteristics of information technology equipment'
+- EN55022 Class A "Limits and methods of measurement of radio interference characteristics of information technology equipment" - EN55024 -'Information technology equipment Immunity characteristics Limits and methods of measurement' - EN60950 (IEC950) "Safety of information technology equipment, including electrical business equipment"

-EN55024-'Information technology equipment Immunity characteristics Limits and methods of measurement.
+Warning

-EN60950 (IEC950) - 'Safety of information technology equipment, including electrical business equipment'
+This is a Class A Product.
+In a domestic environment this product may cause radio interference in which case the user may be required to take adequate measures.

 Always use cabling provided with this product if possible.
-If no cable is provided or if an alternate cable is required, use high quality shielded cabling to maintain compliance with EMC directives.
+If no cable is provided or if an alternate cable is required, use high quality shielded cabling to maintain compliance with FCC/EMC directives.